 package testNgLearning; import org.openqa.selenium.WebDriver; import org.openqa.selenium.chrome.ChromeDriver; import org.openqa.selenium.firefox.FirefoxDriver; import org.testng.annotations.Test; public class MavenParams { //mvn test -Dtest=testNgLearning.MavenParams -Dbrowser=firefox @Test public void MavenParamTest() throws InterruptedException { WebDriver driver = null; String browser = System.getProperty("browser", "chrome"); if(browser.contains("chrome")){ System.setProperty("webdriver.chrome.driver","/Users/skpatro/sel/chromedriver"); driver = new ChromeDriver(); }else if(browser.contains("firefox")){ System.setProperty("webdriver.gecko.driver","/Users/skpatro/sel/geckodriver"); driver = new FirefoxDriver(); } if(driver != null){ driver.get("https://qavbox.github.io/demo/links/"); Thread.sleep(2000); driver.quit(); } } }

-If you run the above code from editor window, it will open the url in chrome browser as that’s the default browser we set.
+If you run the above code from command line or using any CICD pipeline, it will open the url in chrome browser as that’s the default browser we set.

-To run a different browser name, we can use below command in command prompt or terminal
+To run a different browser name (Let’s say firefox), we can use below command in command prompt or terminal

 mvn test -Dtest=testNgLearning.MavenParams -Dbrowser=firefox